Jason Lane

-Jason Dean Lane (born December 22, 1976) is an American professional baseball former player who is the third base coach for the Milwaukee Brewers of Major League Baseball (MLB).
+Jason Dean Lane (born December 22, 1976) is an American professional baseball former player who currently serves as the offense and strategy coordinator for the Milwaukee Brewers of Major League Baseball (MLB).
 He played in MLB for the Houston Astros and San Diego Padres.
 Originally starting his career as an outfielder, Lane switched positions and became a pitcher.

 Playing career

 Amateur career

 Lane graduated from El Molino High School in Forestville, California in 1995.
 He attended Santa Rosa Junior College, where he was selected as the 1997 California Junior College Northern California Player of the Year and Bay Valley Conference MVP before transferring to University of Southern California.
 In 1998, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.

 At Southern California, Lane earned All-America honors during his senior season (1999), including pitching 2 2/3 innings in the 1998 College World Series championship game to pick up the win and help USC to its 12th NCAA baseball championship, topping Arizona State University 21–14.
 Lane served as the designated hitter (DH) in the game, going 3-for-6 with a ninth inning grand slam, setting a CWS record with 11 hits overall, and led the tournament with a .417 batting average.
 Morgan Ensberg was also his college teammate on the USC national championship squad.